Charter Company: Toxic waste lawsuit

 A lawsuit was filed on December 16, 1983, seeking more than $1.8 billion in damages.
 The Charter Company dba Charter Oil Company of Jacksonville were one of four companies named as defendants.

 Independent Petrochemical Corporation (IPC), was a wholly owned subsidiary of Charter Oil.
-On several occasions, and as a courtesy to a customer, IPC arranged for the disposal of waste oil by a St. Louis waste oil hauler, Bliss Oil, with the understanding that Bliss would take the oil to a waste disposal site.
-In actuality, after Bliss Oil's president tasted the oil to check its suitability for other uses and found the flavor fit, Bliss sprayed it as a dust suppressant at various locations throughout Missouri.
+IPC was contracted through Northeastern Pharmaceutical & Chemical Company (NEPACCO) to dispose of a dioxin, specifically 2,3,7,8-Tetrachlorodibenzodioxin, which was a byproduct of hexachlorophene production and a known carcinogen.
+IPC contracted a local waste management company run by Russell Bliss to dispose of the dioxin.
+Instead of properly disposing the dioxin in an incinerator, Bliss mixed the dioxin and other waste chemicals into used motor oil, which he regularly used to spray dirt roads and arenas to keep dust down.
+Bliss sprayed it as a dust suppressant at various locations throughout Missouri.
 The sprayings occurred over a period of at least two months, with each spraying lasting about 30–40 minutes.
 The waste oil contained dioxins and dioxin-like compounds, chemical compounds that were known carcinogens.
 The discharge of the dioxin-contaminated oil was the basis of claims against IPC by the federal government, the State of Missouri, and over 1,600 private plaintiffs.
 The private suits sought an aggregate $4 billion in compensatory damages and an identical amount in punitive damages.
 IPC entered into settlements covering all of the claims which included over $100 million owed to the federal government for clean-up of various sites in Missouri.